Why Are RV Park Rates So High?

 Is There A Shortage of RV Campgrounds?

-With that said, there are over 15,000 campgrounds throughout the United States: https://www.campgroundviews.com/map-based-search/.
-But, why do we hear that RVers are unable to get reservations?
-Naturally, some folks have the planning gene, while others, not so much.
-The idea of taking off for the wild blue yonder definitely has its appeal, however, in the real world, some sort of plan generally has to come into play.
+Naturally, some folks have the planning gene, while others do not.
+The idea of taking off for the wild blue yonder definitely has its appeal.
+However, in the real world, some sort of plan generally has to come into play.

-I agree though, when you have your heart set on a particular campground, it can feel like the shortage is real.
-You know the saying, “location, location, location.”
 To help keep you in the green with a campsite, be sure to check ahead for your next stopping point then google campgrounds in that area.
 If you need to make a reservation last minute, call ahead to ask about accommodations.
-If you must call two or three campgrounds, so be it.
-Most RVers I know have always located a site, whether it be their second or third choice.

 Conclusion

 RVing provides newfound freedom and escape from the everyday stresses of life.
-More people than ever have learned that RVing really can be an economical form of travel and one that keeps the family staying together and playing together.
-Whether you enjoy primitive camping or need the amenities provided by an RV resort, you’ll find your way in searching for the campsites that best fit your needs and those of your family.
-Keep livin’ the dream.
+More people than ever have learned that RVing can be an economical form of travel and one that keeps the family together and playing together.

 Do you have a comment about the best ways to lower the price of RV campgrounds?
 Please share in the comments below!

-To check out all of our articles please visit our Blog Archive!
+To check out all of our articles, please visit our Blog Archive!

 Sharing is caring!

-6 thoughts on “Why Are RV Park Rates So High?”
+7 thoughts on “Why Are RV Park Rates So High?”

-1. I think you’re a bit off on average prices since the Pandemic set in, at least on CA coast.
+2. I think you’re a bit off on average prices since the Pandemic set in, at least on CA coast.

 Example, Mission Bay Park in San Diego, not upscale at all, $105.00 standard spot, and that’s if you can find an open spot for more than 1 day at any coastal parks private or state.